Skip to main content

 Execute with Rclone-Compatible Cloud

-Before executing Bases2Fastq with rclone, review the rclone requirements for system setup.
+Before you execute Bases2Fastq with rclone, review the rclone requirements for system setup.

-If you are using rclone, Element recommends executing with static binary.
+If you use rclone, Element recommends that you execute with the static binary.
 For execution, use the --input-remote and --output-remote options as shown in the following code example.
-Then update the template command and execute Bases2Fastq as described in steps 2–5 of the execution instructions.
+Then, update the template command and execute Bases2Fastq as described in steps 2–5 of the execution instructions.

 ./bases2fastq path/to/input/remote path/to/output/remote --input-remote "input-name" --output-remote "output-name" -p 8 {options}